ab-su-rd/resume/resume.md

 ### Misc
 * Modest sample of programming interests at [github](https://github.com/ab-su-rd)
-* Played for India at the World Cyber Games 2003 `age of mythology`
+* Played for India at the World Cyber Games 2003 `age of empires`
 * Development Environment `vim`, `tmux`, `unix`